Accounts section

 End DateThe end date for the period over which the cash flow analysis is being conducted.

-Beginning BalanceThe account balance at the start of the specified period to provide a baseline for cash flow calculations.
+Beginning BalanceThe account balance at the start of the specified period is used to provide a baseline for cash flow calculations.

-Ending BalanceThe account balance at the end of the specified period, summarizing net cash flow over the period.
+Ending BalanceThe account balance at the end of the specified period summarizes net cash flow over the period.

-Average Daily BalanceThe average account balance is calculated on a daily.
+Average Daily BalanceThe average account balance is calculated on a daily basis.
 It provides insight into overall liquidity during the period.

 Average Transaction SizeThe average value of transactions during the specified period.
 It is useful for understanding transaction patterns and cash flow.